-Each year, parents are asked to complete an emergency release form to provide contact information in the event that school is dismissed early or opening is delayed because of severe weather or another emergency, or if the campus must restrict access due to a security threat, or another emergency cause.
+Each year, parents are asked to complete an emergency release form to provide contact information if school is dismissed early or opening is delayed because of severe weather or another emergency, or if the campus must restrict access due to a security threat, or another emergency cause.

 The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
-It is crucial to notify your child's school when a phone number previously provided to the district has changed.
+It is crucial to notify your child's school when a phone number changes.
+State law requires parents to update contact information within two weeks after the date the information changes.

-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: phone calls, School Messenger System, Remind, school website, district social media, local news media.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: phone calls, School Messenger System, Parent Square, school website, district social media, local news media.